 This technical advisory is one in a series of advisories provided by the Governor's Office of Planning and Research (OPR) as a service to professional planners, land use officials, and California Environmental Quality Act (CEQA) practitioners.
 OPR creates and updates technical advisories as needed on current issues in environmental law and land use planning that broadly affect the practice of CEQA and land use planning in California.
-This document does not alter lead agency discretion in preparing environmental documents subject to CEQA.
+This document is non-binding guidance and does not alter lead agency discretion in preparing environmental documents subject to CEQA.
 This document should not be construed as legal advice.